Land of Nod: Interpretation

 Josephus wrote in Antiquities of the Jews (c.
 AD 93) that Cain continued his wickedness in Nod: resorting to violence and robbery; establishing weights and measures; transforming human culture from innocence into craftiness and deceit; establishing property lines; and building a fortified city.

 Nod is said to be outside of the presence or face of God.
 Origen defined Nod as the land of trembling and wrote that it symbolized the condition of all who forsake God.
 Early commentators treated it as the opposite of Eden (worse still than the land of exile for the rest of humanity).
 In the English tradition Nod was sometimes described as a desert inhabited only by ferocious beasts or monsters.
 Others interpreted Nod as dark or even underground—away from the face of God.

 Augustine described unconverted Jews as dwellers in the land of Nod, which he defined as commotion and "carnal disquietude".

 Places named "Land of Nod"

+U.K.

 Land of Nod is the name of a hamlet in the East Riding of Yorkshire, England.
 It is located at the far end of a two-mile-long (3.2 km) road, which joins the A614 road at Holme-on-Spalding-Moor (53.8185°N 0.7215°W).

+It is the name of a private road in Headley Down, Hampshire, UK (51.1211°N 0.7998°W).

+U.S.

 The name "Land of Nod" was accorded locally to the northerly 3,000 acres (1,214.1 hectares) of the Great Plot lying north of Woburn, Massachusetts, at its foundation in 1640–42, "the name being probably suggested by a comparison of its forlorn condition — so far remote from church ordinances — with the Nod to which Cain wandered when he went 'from the presence of the Lord'."
 Its Native American name was Nena Saawaattawattocks.